It's-a Me, Agentic AI

 Every level remixes these elements differently.
 World 1-1 is simple, a few Goombas, some bricks, a clear path to the flag.
 World 8-4 is a maze of pipes, hidden paths, and a boss fight with Bowser.
 Same building blocks, radically different difficulty.

-Throughout each level, Mario interacts with the environment as tool use.
+Throughout each level, Mario interacts with the environment and the tools contained within.
 He enters pipes to warp from one place to another, the equivalent of an API call that transports you to an entirely different context.
 He bumps ?
 Blocks from below to discover power-ups, new agent skills materializing from the environment when you know where to look.
 He breaks bricks to clear paths or reveal hidden rewards, structured data yielding its value when you apply force in the right direction.
 He stomps on a Koopa shell and kicks it forward, turning an obstacle into a projectile that clears a line of Goombas, repurposing error outputs as inputs to solve downstream problems.
-The environment isn’t just a backdrop.
-It’s a toolbox.
+The environment more than just a backdrop.
+It’s also a toolbox.

 Having an environment is not enough.
-We need to define what we want to achieve from playing the game.
-These are the tasks.
+We need to define what we want to achieve from playing the game, and how we measure whether we achieved it.
+In RL terms, these are the tasks and the reward function.

 At the end of every level, there’s a flagpole.
 Mario jumps on it, pulls down the flag, and receives a reward.
 The higher he grabs the flag, the bigger the reward.
-Some levels end with a boss fight against Bowser, where the reward is freeing a Toad (or eventually, the Princess).
+Some levels end with a boss fight against Bowser, where the reward is freeing a Toad (or eventually, Princess Peach).
+This is the reward signal — the feedback that tells the agent how well it performed the task.

 | Evaluation Metric | Mario Measure | Agent Measure |